python/cpython/Doc/c-api/time.rst

 On success, the functions return ``0``.

 On failure, they set ``*result`` to ``0`` and return ``-1``, *without* setting an exception.
-To get the cause of the error, attach a :term:`thread state`, and call the regular (non-``Raw``) function.
+To get the cause of the error, :term:`attach <attached thread state>` a :term:`thread state`, and call the regular (non-``Raw``) function.
 Note that the regular function may succeed after the ``Raw`` one failed.

 .. c:function:: int PyTime_MonotonicRaw(PyTime_t *result)